 Filling your Pastry bag

-Place tip or coupler on bag.
+Place tip or coupler on the bag.
 Now put the bag in a highball glass, flip the bag over the sides of the glass and fill it with icing – the right color for the tip, I learned that the hard way.
 Fill it only about 1/3 to 1/2 up and avoid air bubbles.
 Now twist off the end so the icing does not come out.
 Prepare all your bags ahead of decorating.

 Leveling and crumb frosting the cake

 Rarely does a cake come out flat and even on top.
 Take a long knife and slice the top.
 If you have several layers place you filling and pile your layers up.
-Now this is THE BEST ADVICE ever: place a thin layers of icing all over the cake and fill any gaps.
+Now, this is THE BEST ADVICE ever: place a thin layer of icing all over the cake and fill any gaps.
 Put it in the fridge until the icing is firm.
 No more crumbs messing up your icing job.
 It’s an extra step but really worth it!

 One last tip before I tell you about my two cake designs.
 Take a little bit of extra frosting and dab a few spots on your cake serving plate.
 Place cake on top.
-Once in the fridge it will bond the cake to the plate and prevent the cake from slipping off.
+Once in the fridge, it will bond the cake to the plate and prevent the cake from slipping off.